saf-dmitry/taskpaper-mode/scripting.md

     (define-key taskpaper-mode-map (kbd "C-c C-s d")
                 'my-taskpaper-sort-by-due-date)

-As further examples see `taskpaper-sort-alpha` and `taskpaper-sort-by-type` function definitions.
+As further examples see the `taskpaper-sort-alpha` and `taskpaper-sort-by-type` function definitions.

 ### Repeating Actions